Invicara/Twinit-App-Template-Portfolio/docs/developer guide/deploy/d2-deploy-twinit.md

 Copying the code out of the GitHub Clone will allow you to more easily manage the template and better build, run, and deploy the template web client.

-## Sign in to Your Application using Twinit VS COde Extension
+## Sign in to Your Application using the Twinit VS Code Extension

 1. Sign in to Twinit using the Twinit VS Code extension
 2. Select the Twinit instance in which you be working when prompted